 The enable command creates a symlink from /etc/systemd/system to the target locations.

-To disable the service, use below command.
+To disable the service, use the below command.

 sudo systemctl disable NetworkManager.service

 The systemd services and their associated commands have many additional options as well.
 The systemd is a robust and important component of modern Linux systems.
 I hope this guide helps you to troubleshoot your desktop or servers when required in Linux.
-There are many additional features that systemd provides – such as target files, modifying the service unit files, etc – which I will cover in the next set of articles.
+There are many additional features that systemd provides – such as target files, modifying the service unit files, etc. – which I will cover in the next set of articles.
 All the articles are tagged with systemd for easy browsing.